 Five Things My Daughter Has Taught Me About Fatherhood

 Hide and seekOur little girl is about to turn five years old.
 It is true, what they say about the brevity of childhood.
 I think that children bring an acute awareness of life’s transience.
-Before our energetic and precocious daughter came into our lives, each day was very much like the next.
-There were few extraordinary events to mark the passage of time.

 Now each day shows us how quickly things change, and how consistently life asks us to surrender precious things.
 Gone are the days when I could spoon-feed her or cause fits of laughter simply by tossing her in the air.